 Oyster Harbor and the land it occupies has a long and rich history.
 Here we present key points of that history as they pertain to our community.

-(This page undergoes period revisions.
+(This page undergoes periodic revisions.
 If you have history to add, please use the link at the bottom.)

-The North-South running inlet off of the Chesapeake Bay, called Fishing Creek got its name as the wetlands bordering the once enclosed creek were a prime nursery for every kind of fish that lives in the Bay.
-Oyster harbor is one of three communities, including Arundel on the Bay, and Fishing Creek Farms, that border Fishing Creek.
+The North-South running inlet off of the Chesapeake Bay, called Fishing Creek got its name as the wetlands bordering the once enclosed creek for being the primary nursery where every kind of fish in the Bay lived.
+Along the boarder of Fishing Creek are three communities: Oyster harbor, Arundel on the Bay, and Fishing Creek Farms.

-The mouth of Fishing Creek originally opened into the South River via a small stream, but after some large storms, it shifted to the entrance it has today.
-Tides and currents keep trying to fill in the mouth and keep water levels there at only about four feet deep.
-The Coast Guard maintains the channel into Fishing creek at a working depth of 6’ for its vessels.
+The mouth of Fishing Creek originally opened into the South River via a small stream, but after some large storms,the Thomas Point Shoal Lighthouse shifted to the entrance it has today.
+With tides and currents trying to fill in the mouth and keep water levels at only about four feet deep, the Coast Guard maintains the channel into Fishing creek at a working depth of 6’ for its vessels.

-In the late 1880s, the lighthouse keeper’s residence was moved to the back end of Fishing Creek to protect it from storms and erosion, and to provide easy access to Annapolis area community markets.
+By the late 1880’s, the lighthouse keeper’s residence was moved to the back end of Fishing Creek to protect it from storms and erosion, and to provide easy access to Annapolis area community markets.
 This is now the Annapolis Coast Guard station.

-For more information on the erosion and sea level rise that changed the end of Fishing Creek and required the light house to be moved, go to our Oyster Harbor Piers Blog.
+For more information on the erosion and rise in sea level that changed the end of Fishing Creek and required the light house to be moved, go to our Oyster Harbor Piers Blog.

-In the late 1800s and early 1900s the peninsula east of Annapolis “was the place to be.”
+Approaching the latter half of the late 1800’s and spanning into the early 1900’s the peninsula east of Annapolis “was the place to be.”
 Resorts were built for vacationing families from the surrounding counties, DC, and parts of Northern Virginia.
 The first and biggest of these resorts was Bay Ridge just outside Annapolis, known as the “Queen Resort of the Chesapeake.”
-In its heyday in the early 1900s, visitors arrived by train or steamer to sample the best accommodations, including music and exhibits at the pavilion of Bay Ridge.
+In its heyday in the early 1900’s, visitors arrived by train or steamer to sample the best accommodations, including music and exhibits located at the pavilion of Bay Ridge.

 The Bay ridge restaurant pavilion could seat 1,600 people at one time with 80 waiters and waitresses.
 In 1903, only a few years after it was built, the resort went bankrupt.
-However, the hidden playground had been discovered.
-Resort visitors of the early 1900s continued to come to the area, and paved the way for a new crop of summer vacationers – summer cottage owners.
+However, in the wake of its bankruptcy the hidden playground had been discovered.
+Resort visitors of the early 1900’s continued to come to the area, and paved the way for a new crop of summer vacationers – summer cottage owners.

 The local resorts of Sparrows Beach and Carr’s Beach were owned by local black families.
 Big-name entertainers such as Duke Ellington performed there for large crowds who could afford the 25-cent cost of an excursion steamer from Baltimore to Annapolis.

-From 1929 when the Great Depression hit the U.S., only a few in Anne Arundel County were affected directly by the crash.
-Through the Depression years, the Naval Academy, the markets in Annapolis and the Chesapeake Bay continued to be steady employers of families living around Fishing Creek.
-The area did not feel the full impact of the Depression until the early 1930s.
+From 1929 when the Great Depression hit the U.S., only a few in Anne Arundel County were directly affected by the crash.
+Over the course of 20 years in which time The Great Depression occurred (1930-1940), the Naval Academy, the markets in Annapolis and the Chesapeake Bay continued to be steady employers of families living around Fishing Creek.
+Unlike areas in the south, cities up north, such as Annapolis became retreats for many African-American families in hopes of a new more prosperous life.
+It was not until the early 30’s that the full impact of the Great Depression took its toll on those living in the Fishing Creek area.

 In 1935, the Washington, Baltimore and Potomac Railroad went out of operation.
 It had been instrumental in bringing summer visitors to resort areas such as Bay Ridge and Highland Beach, and its loss caused a huge drop in real estate values in the area.